gunarevuri/doubtnuts_assignment/README.md

 2.Enter your aws iam user credentials key_id and secret_key_id

-3.Enter your bucket name and region where you bucket present
+3.Enter your bucket name and region where you bucket present in the settings.py file.

 5.Enter your Postgres database credentials.

-6.After that Run
+6.Then Run

 ```
 python3 manage.py makemigrations